mcneel/rhino.inside/Autodesk/Revit/README.md

 git clone --recursive https://github.com/mcneel/rhino.inside.git rhino.inside
 ```
 2. In Visual Studio: open _rhino.inside\Autodesk\Revit\RhinoInside.Revit.sln_.
-3. Set the solution configuration acording the Revit version you have installed.
+3. Set the Solution Configuration drop-down according the Revit version you have installed.
+This will properly link the correct Revit API libraries to the project.
 4. Navigate to _Build_ > _Build Solution_ to begin your build.

 ### Installing & Uninstalling